rzli6/LCEveryday/BinarySearch/29_Divide_Two_Integers.md

 Idea is diviend = a * 2^n * divisor + b * 2^(n-1) * divisor + ...

-The way to get a,b... in above equation can be got by binary search.
+The way to get a,b... in above equation is binary search.

 ### Binary Manipulation

-to reduce the computation of diviend*2
+to reduce the computation of divisor*2